vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Hubbeling, Hubertus G.

-1990 Some remarks on the Concept of person in Western Philosophy. in: Kippenberg, H.G., Yme B. Kuiper and Andy F. Sanders (eds.), Concepts of Persons in Religion and Thought.
+1990 Some remarks on the Concept of person in Western Philosophy. in: Kippenberg, ḤG., Yme B. Kuiper and Andy F. Sanders (eds.), Concepts of Persons in Religion and Thought.
 Berlin/New York 1990. pp. 9–24.

 Hulin, Michel